FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

     pynx read src/pynxtools/data/201805_WSe2_arpes.nxs
     ```

 In the output, several concepts are reported as "NOT IN SCHEMA".
 These are exactly those fields that we ignored with the `ignore-undocumented` flag about.
 NeXus allows to add additional groups/fields/attributes to NeXus files.
-However, such reports from the `pynx validate`/`pynx read` tools can also be indicators that a given part of the file is not compliant with the application definition as expected (e.g., because its name does not fit with the name of the intended NeXus concept).
+However, such reports from the `pynx validate` or `pynx read` tools can also be indicators that a given part of the file is not compliant with the application definition as expected (e.g., because its name does not fit with the name of the intended NeXus concept).

 ### The `-c` option